 - Prevent violence and guns in the cultivation and distribution of marijuana

 - Prevent drugged driving and other public health issues

 - Prevent the use of public land for marijuana cultivation

 - Preventing marijuana possession or use on federal property

 Additional states may undertake or pursue citizen petitions in the future to legalize the recreational use of cannabis.
-Reportedly there may be initiatives for full commercial legalization on the ballot in Alaska in 2014 and in California, Maine, and Oregon in 2016.
+Reportedly there may be initiatives for full commercial legalization on the ballot in California and Maine in 2016.
 According to the Brookings Institute, Presidential years bring out an electorate more favorable to cannabis legalization than the off-year electorate.
 Other states pursuing legalization may include Arizona, Nevada, Massachusetts, Montana, Rhode Island, and Vermont.
 Maine and Michigan citizen voters have also passed legalization of cannabis for recreational use, but state law will likely override these voter referendums; only medical marijuana is currently legal according to state law in these states.

 A majority of Americans support legalization of marijuana -- 52 percent pro versus 45 percent con -- according to findings from a Pew Research Center survey in March 2013.
 Support for marijuana legalization has increased dramatically since 2010, by 11 percentage points.

 Specific city and county laws have been enacted to regulate how citizens and tourists may possess and consume marijuana.
 Penalties exist for driving while under the influence of marijuana.
 Someone driving under the influence of marijuana is considered impaired in both Colorado and Washington when five nanograms per milliliter (ng/mL) of blood or more of active THC is detected.For more information on the legalization of Medical Marijuana see: Marijuana